-Some relationships are difficult because we approach them using the wrong method of communication.
+Some relationships are difficult because we approach them with the wrong method of communication.

-Consider three approaches to relationships and especially to leadership.
+Consider three approaches to communication in relationships, and especially in a leadership role.

-Our goal should be to identify the best approach for each situation and to adjust our natural tendencies so that we can use the most effective approach.
+Our goal should be to identify the best approach for each situation/person, making wise adjustments to our natural tendencies.

 1. Directive or Authoritative – the aim here is obedience.
 This approach is leader centered and commonly involves giving orders and directions.